wp-plugins/bigbluebutton/readme.txt

 == Frequently Asked Questions ==

 **Why is it giving an error about creating a meeting room?**

 Make sure you are using BigBlueButton 0.7.

 **What is this error: "Unable to display the meetings.
 Please check the url of the bigbluebutton server AND check to see if the bigbluebutton server is running."?**

-You must make sure you add "/bigbluebutton/" at the end.
+You must make sure that your url ends with "/bigbluebutton/" at the end.

 So as an example:

 * Wrong - "http://example.com/"
 * Correct - "http://example.com/bigbluebutton/"

+**How can I improve security?**

+You should enable the curl extension in php.ini.

 == Changelog ==

+= 1.0.1 =
+* Updated to use version 1.2 of the php api.
+* Uses time stamps for the meeting version, which results in better performance.
+* Includes some bug fixes.

 = 1.0.0 =
 * Added the initial files.

 == Upgrade Notice ==

+= 1.0.1 =
+This version provides better performance, and includes some bug fixes.

 = 1.0.0 =
 This version is the official release of the bigbluebutton plugin.